pcondeb/FreeM3UFileManager/README.md

 ## 📁 Repository Structure

 - `FreeM3UFileManager/` – The main Python project with all the code.
-- `executable_window/` – A ZIP containing the executable and all necessary files for running the app without Python.
 - `LegacyPlugins/` – Default plugins included with the app.
-- `WindowsInstallerWithPlugins/` – Installer executable for Windows including plugins.
+- `ExamplePLugins/` – Example plugins included with the app to learn how to make your own plugin.

 ---